 Older cats can often suffer from arthritis and joint pain, as their joints and cartilage have worn down over the years.
 This leads to a lack of mobility, including unsteadiness, difficulty with jumping, and even difficulty with grooming themselves properly as they are no longer as flexible.
 Sensitive joints can also mean they're less willing to get involved in play or come when they are called, as it can be painful to move.

-Caring for your cat's joints can be done through their diet; for example, the inclusion of long chain omega 3 fatty acids in their food helps support joint health.
-Similarly, nutrients like chondroitin and glucosamine help support the health of their cartilage.
+Caring for your cat's joints can be done through their diet; for example, the inclusion of long chain omega-3 fatty acids in their food helps support joint health.
+Similarly, nutrients like chondroitin and glucosamine can help support the health of their cartilage.

 You can also alleviate any discomfort your older cat may have when moving by providing them with ramps to their favorite high perches, swapping their litter box for one with shallower sides that's easier to access, and making their bedding more comfortable.

 Diabetes mellitus affects around1 in every 500, but it can be more common in some cats1, particularly among older cats and is directly associated with obesity.
 Therefore, one of the best ways to protect your cat against the onset of this condition is by maintaining healthy body weight.

 Cats with diabetes have cells which fail to respond to insulin properly, with some cases leading to their body not producing enough insulin to function.
 This means they may have to receive insulin through injections, most commonly once or twice a day.
 A combination of insulin therapy and diet change is commonly recommended.

 The signs of diabetes in older cats include excessive urination and increased volumes of urine, increased thirst, and increased hunger, as well as obesity as a predisposing condition.
 If you notice your cat displaying any of these signs, make sure to visit your vet.